cdonahu/st558-project2/world.md

     ##   18 predictor
     ##
     ## Pre-processing: centered (17), scaled (17), remove (1)
-    ## Resampling: Cross-Validated (3 fold)
+    ## Resampling: Cross-Validated (2 fold)
-    ## Summary of sample sizes: 3934, 3934, 3932
+    ## Summary of sample sizes: 2949, 2951
     ## Resampling results:
     ##
     ##   RMSE      Rsquared    MAE
-    ##   6257.403  0.0197237  2007.803
+    ##   6461.254  0.01767855  2011.121
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-The next multiple regresson model includes a smaller subset of variables that we think would be important.
+The next multiple regresson model is a little more simplified and includes a smaller subset of variables that we think would be important.

 ``` r
 smallFit <- train(shares ~ n_tokens_content + num_hrefs + num_self_hrefs +